-- The concentration of sugar (dextrose) in the dialysis solution
+- The concentration of sugar in the dialysis solution

-If the test results show that your dialysis schedule is not removing enough wastes, your doctor may change your dialysis routine.
-This might involve changing the number of exchanges, increasing the amount of solution you use for each exchange or using a dialysis solution with a higher concentration of dextrose.
+If the test results show that your dialysis schedule is not removing enough wastes, your doctor might change your dialysis routine to:

 You can improve your dialysis results and your overall health by eating the right foods, including foods low in sodium and phosphorus.
-A dietitian can help you develop an individualized meal plan based on your weight, your personal preferences, your remaining kidney function and other medical conditions, such as diabetes or high blood pressure.
+A dietitian can help you develop an individualized meal plan based on your weight; your personal preferences; and your remaining kidney function and other medical conditions, such as diabetes or high blood pressure.

 Taking your medications as prescribed also is important for getting the best possible results.
 While you're receiving peritoneal dialysis, you'll likely need various medications to control your blood pressure, stimulate production of red blood cells, control the levels of certain nutrients in your blood and prevent the buildup of phosphorus in your blood.

-- Post TW, et al. Overview of the management of chronic kidney disease in adults. http://www.uptodate.com/home.
-Accessed April 16, 2013.
+- Rosenberg M. Overview of the management of chronic kidney disease in adults. http://www.uptodate.com/home.
+Accessed Feb.
+22, 2016.

 - Burkart JM.
 Choosing a modality for chronic peritoneal dialysis. http://www.uptodate.com/home.
 Accessed Feb.
 22, 2016.